 If I’ve really not enjoyed playing a game, I probably won’t write about it.
 This isn’t because I’m afraid to share a negative opinion: it’s because there are thousands of other reviews out there if that’s what you’re looking for.
 I’d rather use my time to write about the things I’ve appreciated.

 Regardless of how I score (or don’t score) a review, this shouldn’t be the end of the discussion.
 Everyone is welcome to leave their thoughts after each post and to chat to me via my social media channels

 Contributions and collaborations policy

 Let’s get one thing straight: this is theft.
-It’s the unsolicited taking of someone’s effort and creativity; awareness for their subject and potential readers; and the positivity they receive from blogging and being a member of the community.
+It’s the unsolicited taking of a bloggers’ hard work and creativity; awareness for their subject and potential readers; and the positivity they receive from blogging and being a member of their community.

-You’re welcome to quote sections of my work providing appropriate and specific credit is given, along with a link back to the original content.
-I do not consent to full or extension sections of articles being copied and posted on your own site without my approval, whether you claim credit for the work or otherwise.
+You’re welcome to quote sections of my work providing appropriate and specific credit is clearly given, along with a link back to the original content.
+I don’t consent to full or extension sections of articles being copied and posted on your own site without my prior approval, whether you claim credit for the work or otherwise.

 In return, I offer the same rights to others.
-If you become aware of something I’ve done which you don’t consent to, please get in touch in the first instance as I’m a nice girl: it’s highly likely I won’t have done it on purpose and I’ll agree to immediately removing the content in question.
+If you become aware of something I’ve done to which you don’t consent, please get in touch directly in the first instance as I’m a nice girl: it’s highly likely I won’t have done it on purpose and I’ll agree to immediately removing the content in question.